-The graduate student should meet on the first day of the rotation period with the professor, who will inform the student of his/her expectations for the rotation.
-Each professor will evaluate and inform the Department Head of the student's satisfactory performance during the rotation.
-The Department Head will assign a composite grade (Pass/Not Pass) in MCMP 598 based on the evaluations.
+The graduate student should meet on the first day of the rotation period with the professor, who will inform the student of his/her expectations for the rotation (e.g. attend lab meetings, meet with research mentor on a periodic basis, record keeping for experiments, research goals, and oral presentations/written summary on a research project).
+Each professor will evaluate and inform the Chair of the Graduate Advisory Committee and Department Head of the student's performance during the rotation.
+The Department Head will assign a composite grade (Satisfactory/Unsatisfactory) in MCMP 598 based on the evaluations.